-• 40 minutes of moderate activity 3 to 4 days per week.
+- 40 minutes of moderate activity 3 to 4 days per week.
 Start slow and build up.
-Check with your doctor about the activity level right for you.

-• Generally, with "moderate" activity you would be breathing too quickly to carry on normal conversation.
+Check with your doctor about the activity level that is right for you. - Generally, with "moderate" activity, you would be breathing heavily but still able to carry on a short conversation.